ocurero/sqlalchemy-querybuilder/docs/index.md

 # Welcome to sqlalchemy-querybuilder’s documentation

-sqlalchemy-querybuilder is a package that implements a sqlalchemy query builder for json rules generated with (but not limited to)
+sqlalchemy-querybuilder is a package that implements a sqlalchemy query builder for rules generated with (but not limited to)
 [jQuery QueryBuilder](http://querybuilder.js.org/).